sematext/docs/docs/synthetics/ci-cd/overview.md

 Before we discuss the specifics of setting up the various integrations, you first need to collect some information specific to your Sematext Cloud account.

-### Finding your Synthetics App and Monitor IDs
+### Finding your monitor information

 The first thing you'll need to get is the ID of the Synthetics Monitor that will be in charge of running the check, as well the ID of its associated Synthetics App.
 You can find these easily by navigating to the desired monitor in the Sematext Cloud UI and then taking a look at the URL, like in the image below.
-The first number in the URL after `/synthetics/` will be the ID of your Synthetics App, while the second one is the ID of your monitor.`
+The first number in the URL after `/synthetics/` will be the ID of your Synthetics App, while the second one is the ID of your monitor.
+The URL also contains information on which region your account is in - if it's `apps.eu.sematext.com`, then it's `EU`, otherwise it's `US`.

 ![Variables](./images/ci-cd-variable-ids.png)

 ### Finding your Sematext Cloud account's API key

 Once that's done, you'll also need the API key for your Sematext Cloud account.
 You can copy your API key from the **Settings** -> **API** page in the UI, which can be found:
-- [here](https://apps.sematext.com/ui/account/api), if your account is registered on the US region, or
+- [here](https://apps.sematext.com/ui/account/api), if your account is registered in the US region, or
 - [here](https://apps.eu.sematext.com/ui/account/api), for the EU region